 Note: not all of our bioinformatics workflows are currently natively supported on Apple devices with ARM processors - we have an ongoing project to better support Apple silicon.

 A link to the current version of EPI2ME Desktop can be found on our downloads page.

-The application is provided as a standard MacOS package (.pkg) file and will install into the usual /Applications location.
+If Nextflow is not available you may press “Setup” to retry first time setup.
+This will also ensure a compatible Java version is installed.
 The application will attempt to use a Java installed on the system.
 If the system Java does not provide the required features, the application will setup an independent Java environment for its sole use.

 Docker is required on MacOS to run the software driving our bioinformatics workflows.
 Unfortunately EPI2ME Desktop cannot fully automate the install of Docker.
 We recommend installing Docker through Docker Desktop on MacOS.
 Follow the instructions on the dialog box in EPI2ME Desktop in order to set up Docker Desktop.